15 Fun San Antonio Museums With Free Admission

 The museum appeals to a wide range of ages, making it a great destination for families, history enthusiasts, and art lovers.
 Children can also engage with interactive displays, participate in educational programs, and learn about the cowboy way of life, while adults can immerse themselves in the rich narratives and visual representations of Western art.

 The amount of time you would want to spend in the museum really depends on individual interest and engagement.
-But visitors typically spend around two to three hours exploring the exhibits and fully appreciating the extensive collection.
+But visitors typically spend around 2-3 hours exploring the exhibits and fully appreciating the extensive collection.

 Free Days At The Briscoe Western Art Museum

-The Briscoe Western Art Museum does not offer free admission every day.
-But, they have a designated free day every first Sunday of the month that applies to all San Antonio and Bexar County residents as part of their monthly locals day.
+The Briscoe Western Art Museum offers a free day, every first Sunday of the month for all San Antonio and Bexar County residents as part of their monthly locals day.
+You must register online in advance to attend.

 For parking availability and fees, the Briscoe Museum only offers free parking on Sundays at city-owned garages and parking slots.
 On other days, you’ll just have to look for some paid parking lots and metered spots near the museum.